apache/tvm-rfcs/rfcs/0066-docker-image-tags.md

 # Drawbacks

 Pointing to "the previous image" is obvious today, because it is just "the current version minus one".
 To revert the image in the proposed tagging scheme, we will need to adapt this process and use git history to discover which was the previous version in the repository.
-However, reverting images is quite rare so it should be something the will consume lots of time very often.
+However, revert is quite rare but it will consume lots of time very often.

 # Rationale and alternatives